Italy : Safety by CityItaly - safety as a country

 WOMEN TRAVELERS RISK : LOW

-Turin, as other popular European cities and destinations, is very safe for women travelers.
+Turin, like other popular European cities and destinations, is very safe for women travelers.

 So...
 How Safe Is Turin Really?